jonathanolson/slither/notes/patterns.md

   - Generalize the "closure" operator, so we can wrap it and call it with a FeatureSet (pattern)
   -
   - Rule page(!)
+    - When showing highlander-excluded solutions, show (1) other solution (even if it is excluded by the input pattern)
   -
   - Organization:
     - NAME the ruleset BY ITS PATTERN BOARD NAME?